+2.5.
+Current assets are those which, in accordance with IAS 1 Presentation Of Financial

+Statements are:

-- 2.5.
-Current assets are those which, in accordance with IAS 1 Presentation Of Financial Statements are: - expected to be realised within normal operating cycle, via sale or consumption, or - held primarily for trading, or - expected to be realised within 12 months from the reporting date, or - cash and cash equivalent not restricted in their use.
+- expected to be realised within normal operating cycle, via sale or consumption, or - held primarily for trading, or - expected to be realised within 12 months from the reporting date, or - cash and cash equivalent not restricted in their use. - All other assets are non-current.